erupt321/ruptchat/README.md

 **Changelog**

+	__08.18.20__
+	Huge backend change to how fonts are handled and how width is handled in the addon.

+	First big thing is there is now a Font Calibrator built into the addon.
+What this does is load a new font and attempt to figure out if its a Monospace font or not and then detect how large the average letter is to more accurately map out click controls and word wrap functions.

+	With this change width settings have changed from Character based to Pixel based width settings.
+	So if you had a 115 width prior your new width is probably going to be more like 700.

+	I've also tweeked some default settings for first time users, I've made both the strict* settings on by default as this is one of the most common questions I get about the addon.
+The default font has been changed to 'Lucida Sans Typewriter', this was only chosen because it's a default installed windows monospace font.

+	About monospace vs non.
+Monospaced fonts have exact width size per character which is the ideal type of font for this addon.
+If you notice your window moving even with strict on maybe a couple pixels chances are you aren't using a monospace font.
+The font calibrator will tell you if your font is 100% monospaced during it's test.
+For non monospaced font I have put alot of work into trying to make the addon accomodate for your font's shortcomings.
+There's a new option called enhancedwhitespace which is defaulted to on.
+If the addon detects you aren't using a monospace font it'll try to use this alternative whitespace character to build the menu's.
+There is a chance some fonts don't actually have this character and will show up as blocky garbage in the menu.
+	You can disable this using the rChat setup menu by right clicking [rChat] or //rchat enhancedwhitespace.

+	Hopefully this will new addition will help some new users that are scared about switching their chat windows over.

 	__08.15.20__
 	Made a setup menu, if you right click on the [rChat] in the main menu a setup menu will open up, which you can then click on all the setup options to do either a quick setting change or just to